Fashion Runway Video Prompts: 10 Editorial-Grade Templates

 What a high-quality prompt should contain

-• Single light: soft top / dramatic side / golden hour rim
+• Single light: soft top / dramatic side / golden-hour rim

 • Camera motion: handheld feel / slow tracking / lateral — pick one

-• Aspect + duration: 16:9 – 21:9 default; 6–8 seconds sweet spot
+• Aspect + duration: 16:9–21:9 for editorial, 9:16 for social; 6–8 seconds is the sweet spot

 10 copy-ready prompt templates